codecraftcj/AMAN-API/readme.md

 ### Flask Application

 The Flask application is initialized in `main.py`.
-It sets up the routes, configures JWT for authentication, and initializes video capture for streaming.
+It sets up the routes, configures JWT for authentication, and initializes background services for monitoring devices.

 ## Running the Project